Online Adversarial Stabilization of Unknown Networked Systems: Extensions to Non-Convex Parameter Set Setting

 where $\varphi = \tfrac{1 + \sqrt{5}}{2}$ denotes the golden ratio constant. \end{theorem}

-Next we present the core theorem of the perturbation analysis: Given two \textit{arbitrary} controllable systems $(A_1,B_1)$ and $(A_2,B_2)$, \thmref{thm:mainsensitivity} bounds the worst-case difference in solutions $\|\phi^{*j}_1-\phi^{*j}_2\|_2$ in terms of the differences in parameters space $\|A_1-A_2\|_{F}$ and $\|B_1-B_2\|_2$ between both systems.
-This result is the first global (considering arbitrary pairs of $A_1,A_2$ and $B_1,B_2$) perturbation bound for $\cl{H}_2$-optimal control with SLS. \begin{theorem} Let $C,D \succ 0$, let $(A_1,B_1)$ and $(A_2,B_2)$ be two controllable pairs of system matrices with FIR horizon $H$ and let $\phi^{*j}_1$ and $\phi^{*j}_2$ be the corresponding SLS-solutions to the subproblem $S_j$.
+Next we present the core theorem of the perturbation analysis: Given two \textit{arbitrary} controllable systems $(A_1,B_1)$ and $(A_2,B_2)$, \thmref{thm:mainsensitivity} bounds the worst-case difference in solutions $\|\phi^{*}_1-\phi^{*}_2\|_2$ in terms of the differences in parameters space $\|A_1-A_2\|_{2}$ and $\|B_1-B_2\|_2$ between both systems.
+This result is the first perturbation bound for $\cl{H}_2$-optimal control with SLS (considering arbitrary pairs of $A_1,A_2$ and $B_1,B_2$) . \begin{theorem} Let $C,D \succ 0$, let $(A_1,B_1)$ and $(A_2,B_2)$ be two controllable pairs of system matrices with FIR horizon $H$ and let $\phi^{*j}_1$ and $\phi^{*j}_2$ be the corresponding SLS-solutions to the subproblem $S_j$.
 Then, it holds that:

 where the Lipshitz-constants $\Gamma_A,\Gamma_B$ stand for

 and $\Gamma'_1$ and $\Gamma'_2$ are defined as: